jfinancial/cheatsheets/typescript/Typescript_Basics.md

       Right = "RIGHT"
     }
   </pre>
+- Note that if we put the keyword `const` before `enum` then it inlines the enum values are just normal variables on compilation

 #### Type Assertion
 - A type assertion is when we want to tell the TypeScript compiler what a particular type will be.
 A typical usage might be when we parse a JSON string into an object.
 There are two ways to do this but using keyword `as` is preferred approach